Copyright and Plagiarism

 - The quote must cite the source, including a clear statement of the author's name.

 - The APA guidelines for the correct provision of citations.

 - Supersummary – Academic Citation Resource Guide.
 A more detailed summary about the APA and how to use it with different publications.

 - RefWorks.
 A handy tool for correct citation.

 - Worldcat.org.
 A global library catalogue that enables you to find the publications you wish to cite.
 Using its cite/export function, you can easily copy a citation to your bibliography or export it to RefWorks.

-- Ephorus plagiarism prevention.
-The Hague University of Applied Sciences offers teaching staff the opportunity of having papers, theses and reports submitted by students scanned by the Ephorus plagiarism prevention program.
-Lecturers can contact DLO support to create an account.
-Students can submit their work electronically through the Student Portal.
+- Turnitin (formerly known as Ephorus) plagiarism prevention.
+The Hague University of Applied Sciences offers teaching staff the opportunity of having papers, theses and reports submitted by students scanned by a plagiarism prevention program.
+The program is linked to the online submission option in Blackboard.
+Lecturers can contact the LSO'er of their faculty with their questions.

 Copyrights information point